From the Goucher Quarterly, Winter 2014

 Amy Roza, director of GPEP, on her rounds.
 What I saw, and participated in, was quite remarkable.

-Surprise #1: Our first stop was at the women’s prison, where I observed a small class during a guest lecture on environmental issues by Gina Shamshak, assistant professor of economics.
+Surprise #1: Our first stop was at the women’s prison, where I observed a small class during a guest lecture on environmental issues by Gina Shamshak, associate professor of economics.
 The discussion was lively, and it was clear that the students had thoughtfully and meticulously prepared for it.
 What caught me off guard, however, was the composition of the group.
 One of the young women, for example, seemed to fit an undergraduate stereotype.
 She was tall, poised, articulate, quick to smile, likely in her mid- to late-20s.
 I was almost certain I had seen her around campus and assumed she must be one of the undergraduates participating in GPEP as a teaching assistant or tutor.
 But when I inquired, I was stunned to learn that she was one of the inmates in the class.

 Surprise #2: At the men’s prison down the road, I dropped in on a somewhat larger English composition class taught by Phaye Poliakoff-Chen, lecturer in English.
 Pressed to make a spontaneous presentation, I fell back on some case studies from my first-year Frontiers seminar on free speech.
 One of the cases I discussed was Snyder v.
 Phelps, which involved the notorious habit of the tiny, fundamentalist Westboro Baptist Church of holding anti-gay protests outside military funerals In 2011, the U.S. Supreme Court, by a margin of 8–1, had famously upheld the right of the church’s adherents to conduct such public demonstrations, even at the risk of offending the grieving families, so long as they complied with regulations concerning their distance from the actual funerals.
 “Who was the dissenting vote?” a member of the class demanded to know.
 When I revealed that it was Justice Joseph Alito, one of the most conservative justices on the court, the student went on to compare this vote to others Alito had cast over the years.